◦ Sorry, we do not accept insurance, but HSA/FSA cards are welcome ◦

 Acupuncturist applying pressure on a man's hand

-Tuina aims to promote the flow of Qi (vital energy) and blood throughout the body, balance yin and yang energies, and enhance overall well-being.
-The techniques used in tuina are applied with specific rhythms, pressures, and sequences tailored to individual needs and conditions.
+Acupressure to promote the flow of Qi (vital energy) and blood throughout the body, balance yin and yang energies, and enhance overall well-being.
+The techniques used in acupressure are applied with specific rhythms, pressures, and sequences tailored to individual needs and conditions.
 It helps alleviate pain, reduce muscle tension, improve circulation, and enhance overall well-being.

 Acupuncturist applying pressure on a man's hand